 Another resort worth seeking out is Crystalbrook Byron, nestled amid 45-hectares of rainforest only a short drive out of town.
 You may know it under previous moniker: Byron at Byron.
 It still delivers in all the right places.

 Think light and bright suites designed to feel like extensions of the forest, an infinity edge pool and restorative day spa, not to mention a great restaurant, all wrapped up in an ethos of ‘responsible luxury’ thanks to its parent group Crystalbrook Collection.

 Where to eat

-Perfect bites in the heart of town
+Perfect bites in and around town

 Other notable standouts are Balcony Bar & Oyster Co – offering a seafood-rich menu, inventive cocktails and a perfect people watching vantage from its namesake balcony – and Miss Margarita Mexican cantina, where there’s rarely a spare table.